 Technology and data are at the core of everything we do.
-Our expertise in sourcing, aggregating, and analyzing data has been the key competitive advantage of our platform since our founding.
+Our expertise in sourcing, aggregating, and analyzing data has been what we believe to be the key competitive advantage of our platform since our founding.
 We believe our proprietary technology platform and data give us a unique advantage in pricing risk.
 We use data to inform our risk scoring in order to generate value for our consumers, merchants, and capital partners.
 We collect and store petabytes of information that we carefully structure and use to regularly recalibrate and revalidate our models, getting to risk scoring and pricing faster, more efficiently, and with a higher degree of confidence.
 We also prioritize building our own technology and investing in engineering talent as we believe these are enduring competitive advantages that are difficult to replicate.
 Our solutions use the latest in machine learning, artificial intelligence, cloud-based technologies, and other modern tools to create differentiated and scalable products.

 We have achieved significant growth in recent periods.
 For the fiscal years ended June 30, 2019 and 2020, our total revenues, net were approximately \$264.4 million and \$509.5 million, respectively, representing year-over-year growth of approximately 93%.
 We incurred net losses of \$120.5 million and \$112.6 million for the fiscal years ended June 30, 2019 and 2020, respectively.
+For the three months ended September 30, 2019 and 2020, our total revenues, net were approximately \$87.9 million and \$174.0 million, respectively.
+We incurred net losses of \$30.8 million and \$15.3 million for the three months ended September 30, 2019 and 2020, respectively.

-The combination of our differentiated product offering, efficient go-to-market strategy, and strong monetization engine has resulted in fast growth and compelling contribution profit.
+The combination of our differentiated product offering, efficient go-to-market strategy, and strong monetization engine has resulted in fast growth.